aws/aws-cdk-go/awscdkgluealpha/README.md

 ## [Encryption](https://docs.aws.amazon.com/athena/latest/ug/encryption.html)

-When the table creates its own S3 bucket (i.e. you do not pass an explicit `bucket`), that bucket enforces SSL: a bucket policy denies any request made over plain HTTP.
-If you provide your own bucket, enabling `enforceSSL` on it is your responsibility.
+When the table creates its own S3 bucket (`S3TableStorage.managedBucket`, the default), that bucket enforces SSL: a bucket policy denies any request made over plain HTTP.
+If you bring your own bucket with `S3TableStorage.fromBucket`, enabling `enforceSSL` on it is your responsibility.

-You can enable encryption on a Table's data:
+Server-side encryption applies only to a bucket the table manages.
+Choose it with `storage: glue.S3TableStorage.managedBucket(...)`:

 * [S3Managed](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) - (default) Server side encryption (`SSE-S3`) with an Amazon S3-managed key.